 The Cathedral is said to span 660 feet (200 meters) which includes the walk leading up to the actual Salt Cathedral.
 It is made up of halite rock also known as rock salt.
 Such deposits are generally white or colourless but can absorb different colours depending on the minerals and impurities within it.

-It is located in a small town called Zipaquirá which is 55 kilometers north of the capital of Bogotá, in the country of Colombia.
+It is located in a small town called Zipaquirá which is 55 kilometers north of the capital of Bogotá, in the country of Colombia and booking a tour is easy.
 Visiting the Salt Cathedral is one of the best things to do in Bogotá.

 Who Built the Salt Cathedral in Zipaquirá ?
 And When?

 Commercial mining began in this Andean mine in 1815.
 There are different versions of the sanctuary, the first being built in the 1930s.
 Miners prayed here which sheltered them from explosions, toxic gas, or any possible accidents.

 In 1953, the Colombian government were swayed to renovate empty spaces of the exhausted mine into a Church.
 It was then expanded to include the cathedral and walkways.

 In the 1990s, the sanctuary was closed as a result of structural issues.
 Jorge Cantelblanco, a retired mining engineer, along with around 130 miners and sculptors transformed the cathedral into what we see it as today.

 How to get to the Salt Cathedral, Zipaquirá From Bogotá ?

 Getting to the Salt Cathedral in Zipaquirá can be a bit of a challenge with any of the options but the easiest way would be with a driver.